spendright/msd/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In practice, introducing consumer campaigns to users is one of the most important part of any tool you build; you'll probably want to just use this table as a starting point, and include some content of your own.
+In practice, introducing consumer campaigns to users is one of the most important parts of any tool you build; you'll probably want to just use this table as a starting point, and include some content of your own.

 **Primary Key**: ``campaign_id``